starikcetin/Eflatun.SceneReference/README.md

 > [!WARNING]<br/>
 > Changing settings from code may have unintended consequences.
 Make sure you know what you are doing.

+> [!IMPORTANT]<br/>
+> Make sure to call the corresponding `UtilityIgnores.ApplyColoringIgnoresPatterns` or `UtilityIgnores.ApplyToolboxIgnoresPatterns` methods right after you manipulate `UtilityIgnores.ColoringIgnoresPatterns` or `UtilityIgnores.ToolboxIgnoresPatterns` settings via code.
+Otherwise, your changes won't take effect until a later point in time _(to be specific, until the next a domain reload or until changing these settings from the settings menu, whichever comes first)_.

 ## Accessing the Maps Directly